Boris Johnson to resign as PM, wants to stay on until a new leader is elected

-British Prime Minister Boris Johnson has agreed to resign but wants to stay on as PM until a new Tory leader is elected, according to UK media reports.
+British Prime Minister Boris Johnson has agreed to resign but wants to stay on as Prime Minister until a new Tory leader is elected, according to UK media reports.

-According to BBC reports, Johnson says he wants a new Tory leader to be in place by the party conference.
-He wants to stay on as PM until then.
+According to the BBC, Johnson has spoken to Tory 1922 Committee chairman Graham Brady and agreed to stand down, with a new Tory leader set to be in place by the party conference in October, a No 10 source said.

 There is now likely to be a debate in the Conservative party about whether it would be appropriate for Johnson to remain in office until the UK autumn, September at the earliest.